stutimisra/EmotionalConversionStarGAN/README.md

  2. Runs main training for 200k iterations in --recon_only mode, meaning model learns to simply reconstruct the input audio.
  3. Trains model for a further 100k steps, introducing the pre-trained classifier.

- A full training run will take ~24 hours on a decent GPU.
+ A full training run will take ~24 hours on g4dn.xlarge.
 The auxiliary emotional classifier can also be trained independently using **classifier_train.py**.

+ You may monitor the training by running `tensorboard --logdir logs`.
+This will set up a server displaying training metrics in real time.

  # Sample Conversion
  Once a model is trained you can convert IEMOCAP audio samples using **convert.py**.
 Running